slashvar/slashvar.github.io/_drafts/Defer_ctor.md

 >
 ```

-Note that `-Wno-c++98-compat` since `-Weverything` really contains everything.
+Note that we need `-Wno-c++98-compat` since `-Weverything` really contains everything.

 Do you remember when I said that the way we get the parameters types as template parameters was not perfect?
 Here we're forced to write `Defer_constructor<Foo, int, int>` because `Foo` can't be inferred from the call.
-Therefore, we must type all parameters.
+Therefore, we must provide all parameters.

-I kept if for future improvement.
+I kept it for future improvement.

 ## Conclusion

 First, it wasn't that hard.
 Once we have the key ideas (tuple and `std::apply`), everything else follows smoothly.

 Of course, there's room for improvement.
 I am not at all confident about this code.
-I didn't the generated code yet, but I guess we can expect much inlining.
+I didn't checked the generated assembly code, but I guess we can expect much inlining.

 ## Bonus

-I have one more little C++ I've put together.
+I have one more little C++ stuff.
 It's completely different, but since I am rather slow at pushing new posts, and this *pattern* is small, I wanted to share.

 You may have noted the arrival of the `[[nodiscard]]` attribute in C++17.
 This is an advantageous one (in fact, most compilers offered a similar one before) when you have functions returning values that shouldn't be discarded (e.g., a boolean that indicates an error).

 Neat, but, as usual, we sometimes need to skip those return values for good.
-The problem isn't to find a way of discarding it, but do it in a way that's explicit enough so that you can check it when reading the code, or even *grep*.
+The problem isn't to find a way of discarding it, but to do it in a way that's explicit enough so that you can check it when reading the code, or even *grep* it.

 Here is my solution: